Does your connected business have the speed, reliability and scalability to keep up with the pace of growth?

 The way a business stores its critical information can also impact the customer experience.
 Cloud technologies have enabled businesses to respond immediately to customer inquiries and deliver a seamless customer experience no matter who in the company they connect with, thanks to connected data sources.

-When a connect infrastructure, such as a customer databased, is hosted in the cloud, employees aren’t limited to a specific location to be able to retrieve data.
+When infrastructure, such as a customer database, is hosted in the cloud, employees aren’t limited to a specific location to be able to retrieve data.
 Instead, cloud storage systems remove these limitations by making crucial data available anywhere, anytime.
 In some cases, when customers can log in to self-service applications at the time and place that’s convenient for them, they’re more likely to be pleased with their customer experience.

 4. Collaborate across your connected network